-Jawline contouring using dermal fillers is a highly effective procedure for created a defined and slimmer jawline for a more balanced facial appearance.
-With the passage of time, the ageing process leads to a loss of elasticity along the lower face and this often results in the development of jowls.
+Jawline contouring using dermal fillers is a highly effective procedure for creating a defined and slimmer jawline for a more balanced facial appearance.
+With the passage of time, the ageing process leads to a loss of elasticity along the lower face, often resulting in the development of jowls.
 Jawlines that have lost their definition and contour can make patients look significantly older than they actually are and lead to a loss of facial balance.
-The use of dermal filler injections for creating a defined jawline is increasingly popular in both men and women.
+Dermal filler injections for creating a defined jawline are increasingly popular in both men and women.

-Facial injectables including both anti-wrinkle injections and dermal fillers are an excellent alternative to surgery due to injectable treatments having no downtime.
+Facial injectables, including both anti-wrinkle injections and dermal fillers, are an excellent alternative to surgery due to injectable treatments having no downtime.
 Jawline contouring is a quick and comfortable treatment that produces consistently excellent results in expert hands.
-Facial injectables are increasingly used as an anti ageing prevention treatment for the younger patient who wishes to delay the onset of facial ageing using treatments that are non-surgical in nature.
+Facial injectables are increasingly used as an anti ageing prevention treatment for younger patients who wish to delay the onset of facial ageing using treatments that are non-surgical in nature.

 Expected Results after Jawline Contouring